Melody Hossaini: Causes

 In 2007, Hossaini was invited to be trained by Nobel Peace Prize winner and Vice President Al Gore at Cambridge, as part of ‘The Inconvenient Truth’.
 Melody has since adapted materials to be suitable for young people and worked on international projects combating climate change.

 Hossaini was approached by JCWI to work on the ‘I am a Refugee project’ aimed at humanising the immigration debate and celebrating the world-changing contributions and stories made by high-profile refugees.

 To launch the ‘I am a Refugee’ campaign in 2016.
 Hossaini became the face of the campaign alongside several other names also supporting the campaign including singer Rita Ora and Michael Marks founder of Marks and Spencer.
 A plaque bearing Hossaini's name has been placed in honour at Oxford Brookes University where she studied, in a symbolic gesture for World Refugee Day.

 As the UK representative, Hossaini attended PeaceJam in Los Angeles, where she worked with Nobel laureate Archbishop Desmond Tutu and other Nobel laureates on peace implementation in communities.

 In 2013 Hossaini set up a bootcamp, in partnership with Hillcroft college, supporting women to prosper in business.
 Hossaini has also worked on a number of programmes, coaching and providing support to help young people with career choices.

 Hossaini delivered an InspirEngage Skills Bootcamp with the finalists from the Apax-Mosaic Enterprise Challenge.
 The workshop was part of a series of follow-up prizes to the Enterprise Challenge supporting students to set up their own social enterprises.

 Personal life

-Hossaini was once held at gunpoint at the age of 12 at her family home in Sweden.
-It was after this incident that her family decided to relocate to the United Kingdom.
+Her family decided to relocate to the United Kingdom after Hossaini was once held at gunpoint at the age of 12 at her family home in Sweden.